robinpokorny/hyperapp/CONTRIBUTING.md

 # Contributing

+Thank you for contributing to HyperApp! 👋

+Below you'll find...

 When the siren's flash is gone
 And we're left to carry on
 All the memories are too few